pranjul26/Indian-OpenSourceCommunity/README.md

 •	Launch 1 EC2 Linux instance and configure Wordpress Application server on it.
 •	Use previously configured MySQL or Mariadb database server for connection with private IP address of instances.

+# 4. AWS CLI

+Access your AWS account from linux terminal or windows command prompt / power shell and perform following task.
+Launch one instance with one free tier AMI on a free tier instance type and take its remote access (ssh/remote access).